JRigh/Data-Analysis-using-PySpark/README.md

 # Data Analysis using PySpark

-- How to setup the google colab for distributed data processing
+- How to setup the google colab for distributed data processing.
-- How to apply different queries to your dataset to extract useful Information
+- How to apply different queries to your dataset to extract useful Information.
-- How to visualize this information using matplotlib
+- How to visualize this information using matplotlib.

 # Building Machine Learning Pipelines in PySpark MLlib